ska-telescope/developer.skatelescope.org/src/policies/ska-testing-policy-and-strategy.rst

 These artefacts should always be created, no matter what the outcome of the test execution is.

+System tests that are applied to the systems running in the staging environment can be classified as **quarantined**.

+Quarantined tests are such that:

+- they are allowed to fail without breaking the CI pipeline;

+- such tests should be run any time a pipeline is triggered;

+- they should provide the usual pass/fail/error outcome;

+- they should include their output into the xml/json report files;

+- the CI engine might send an email to the develoepr who triggered the pipeline if one of such tests fails.

+The purpose of marking a test as "quarantined" is to avoid blocking the pipeline in case of a test that is flaky.
+Such tests need to be fixed as soon as possible, however.
+And that is the reason why they should be executed all the times.

+A *release manager* is expected to make the decision as to which test to put into quarantine, and when to move it back as a normal regression test or to get rid of it.

 5.8 Confirmation and regression testing
 ---------------------------------------